reduxjs/reselect/README.md

 If `mapStateToProps` returns a function, React Redux will assume that it should be used to create a new `mapStateToProps` function each time an instance of the component is created.

 In the example below `mapStateToPropsFactory` returns a new `mapStateToProps` function with its own copy of the `getVisibleTodos` selector.
 Passing `mapStateToPropsFactory` to `connect` results in each instance of `VisibleTodosList` getting its own `mapStateToProps` function, which in turn contains its own copy of the `getVisibleTodos` selector.
-Memoization will now work correctly regardless of the order that the `VisibleTodoList` components are rendered in:
+Memoization will now work correctly regardless of the order that the `VisibleTodoList` components are rendered in.

 #### `containers/VisibleTodoList.js`